GreenNBlacko/Grayscales-Visual-Novel-Engine/README.md

 - Assign all the variables for the **'DialogueManager'** script.
 - Edit the choice and backlog prefabs to match your preference.

 That's it!
-You're ready to create your own viaual novel!
+You're ready to create your own visual novel!
 Good luck in your journey and if you have any problems figuring out the engine--

 Head to the docs page for an explanation on how to use one or another feature